qizhiyu/FireTicToe/README.md

 Use cases
 --------------------------------------

+0. UI

+Screen is a big area, nearly 100% of the browser window, with 3 x 3 = 9 grids;
+right 3/12 is information area, where player/game information is displayed.

 1. Create game

 Only two are allowed, and uncompleted game is reloaded at the beginning;
-Screen is a big area, nearly 100% of the browser window, with 9 grids;

 2. Play game

 There is a sign indicating whom has the turn, and the symbol (X/O);
 Current player clicks in an empty grid to set a symbol; If the grid is not empty, nothing happens;
+  when it's the last grid, game over;